Zinc Uptake for Successful Post Emergence Crops in Australia

-Zinc deficiency in Australia is one of the most common micronutrient deficiencies in crops.
+Zinc deficiency is one of the most common micronutrient deficiencies in Canadian crops.

+The total amount of zinc in your soil can be directly related to the parent material; for example, basalt soils can contain high levels of zinc, whereas sandy soils can be low in zinc.
 Zinc deficiencies can occur on a wide range of soils, from heavy alkaline clay soils to light sandy acidic soils.

-The total amount of zinc in your soil can be directly related to the parent material, for example, basalt soils can contain high levels of zinc, whereas sandy soils can be low in zinc.

-Some symptoms of zinc deficiency are:
+Symptoms of zinc deficiency can include:

 • Brown or yellow patches on the new growth